I-Corinthian/blink-core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcoind for Debian-based Linux systems.
-If you compile bitcoind yourself, there are some useful files here.
+This directory contains files used to package blinkd for Debian-based Linux systems.
+If you compile blinkd yourself, there are some useful files here.